vstinner/vstinner.github.io/content/buildbots_2017q2.rst

 * bpo-30263: regrtest: log system load and the number of CPUs.
 I tried to find a relationship between race conditions and the system load.
-I failed to find any correlation yet, but I still consider that the system load is useful.
+I failed to find any obvious correlation yet, but I still consider that the system load is useful.
 * bpo-27103: regrtest disables -W if -R (reference hunting) is used.
 Workaround for a regrtest bug.

-But the most complex task was to backport *all* features and enhancements from master to 3.6, 3.5 and then 2.7 branches.
+But the most complex task was to backport *all* regrtest features and enhancements from master to regrtest of 3.6, 3.5 and then 2.7 branches.

-In Python 3.6, I rewrote regrtest.py file to split it into smaller files a in new Lib/test/libregrtest/ library.
-So it was painful to backport changes to 3.5 (bpo-30383) which still uses the single regrtest.py file.
+In Python 3.6, I rewrote regrtest.py file to split it into smaller files a in new Lib/test/libregrtest/ library, so it was painful to backport changes to 3.5 (bpo-30383) which still uses the single regrtest.py file.

 In Python 2.7 (bpo-30283), it is even worse.
 Lib/test/regrtest.py uses the old